akinolawilson/Reinforcement-Learning-in-Blackjack/README.md

 ### Further Development and Reading
 ________________________________________________________________________________________________________________________________________

 The next task is to separate the dealer from the dealing class into its own class.
 This will allow implementing dealer actions.
-Furthermore, there is a clear necessity to find ways to reduced the QTables.
+Furthermore, there is a clear necessity to find ways to reduce the Q Tables.
 For a formal review of this project please find my
 <a href="https://www.researchgate.net/publication/338992214_Blackjack_Reinforcement_Learning_Approaches_to_an_Incomplete_Information_Game">ResearchGate</a> account.